Enhancing event reconstruction for $\gamma$-ray particle detector arrays using transformers: Training details

 For direction reconstruction, the training procedure was slightly modified compared to the other tasks.
 First, the network was trained on the full training dataset.
 After this initial training, it was further trained on the same dataset but restricted to events with energies greater than \SI{1}{\tera\electronvolt}.
 This two-stage training procedure slightly improved the angular resolution at high energies without sacrificing performance at lower energies.

-For gamma/hadron separation a cross entropy loss was used instead, besides that the training procedure was identical to that of the other networks.
+For \gh{} separation, a cross-entropy loss was used instead; besides that, the training procedure was identical to that of the other networks.
 The exact hyperparameters we used for our transformer network are listed in \autoref{tab:point_cloud_transformer_params}.
-Dropout was applied within the self attention operation and after each layer in the MLP.
+Dropout was applied within the self-attention operation and after each layer in the MLP.